Titles and Affiliations

 Progress Thus Far

 Until recently, studying the evolution of ER-positive breast cells and how they become malignant cancer cells has been limited because ER-positive breast cells are difficult to grow in laboratory cell cultures.
-Dr. Brugge and her team successfully developed breast ‘mini-organs’, termed organoids, to allow them to study ER-positive breast cells in the lab.
+Dr. Brugge and her team successfully developed breast ‘mini-organs’, termed organoids, to allow for the growth of ER-positive breast cells in the lab and study of their proliferation in response to estrogen.
 Using these organoids, they can investigate the mechanisms associated with ER-positive breast cancer initiation.
-The team has optimized the organoids and can now grow ER-positive breast cells that behave similarly to breast tissue.
-In collaboration with BCRF investigator Samuel Aparicio, Dr. Brugge and her team recently identified normal breast cells with genetic changes that display properties suggesting that they are the cells of origin of ER-positive breast cancer.
+The team has optimized the organoids and can now grow ER-positive breast cells that behave similarly to how these cells would respond in breast tissue.

 What’s next